brandfolder/sqlalchemy-pglogical/docs/development.md

 ## Cutting releases

+There's a nox target for creating a release.
+It will

+- bump the version in the necessary files,
+- ask you to provide release notes
+- update the changelog
+- commit these updates
+- tag the commit, annotating the tag with the release notes

 To cut a new release:

+1. run the tests again, just to be sure
 1. run `nox -s -- <version or bump rule>` where `version` is the new version id (e.g, 0.1.1) or bump rule is a bump rule as recognized by `poetry` (e.g. patch, minor, or major)
 1. push the commit + tag it makes